chez4/wlpp/README.md

 # wlpp

-WindowLibrary++ is a cross-platform modern C++ library, used for the creation and handling of window objects.
+_window library plus plus_ is a cross-platform modern C++ library, providing the creation and management of window objects.

 ---

+## License

-_Copyright 2020 Max Burns_
+_Copyright (C) 2020-2021 Max Burns_

 _wlpp is licensed under MIT license, see LICENSE for more information_